-Consider the points in this section when installing Web Agents Documentation in an environment where clients are behind a load balancer or a reverse proxy.
+Consider the points in this section when installing Web Agent in an environment where clients are behind a load balancer or a reverse proxy.

-Client's IP Address and/or FQDNs
+Forward client's IP address and/or FQDNs

 The load balancer or reverse proxy conceals the IP addresses and FQDNs of the agent and clients.
 Consequently, the agent cannot determine the client base URL.